 Spider Crickets can become a pest in and around the home.
-Most pests want to live where people live, but these crickets are different.
+Most pests want to live where people live, but spider crickets are different.
 They love dark, damp, cave-like settings where they can nest.
 These environments provide both water and food.

-SPIDER CRICKET BIOLOGY
+SPIDER CRICKET PROBLEMS

 Spider crickets appear throughout most of the United States.
 They will move into areas around the home taking up residence under porches and sheds.
 They love moisture and darkness.
 Such areas produce fungus and mold – both of which can feed this species of cricket.
 In addition to mold and fungus, spider crickets will feed on fabric.
 This becomes a problem in the home since migrating crickets can cause substantial damage if left unchecked.

 Controlling spider crickets is easier before they get established.
 If you have a home with a crawl space, it is important that you check periodically.
 Such inspections may reveal pest problems.
 If you find crickets during any inspection, try to treat it as soon as possible.
 Since spider crickets reproduce quickly, it is wise to get rid of them before populations swell.

 Another unique feature of this cricket is that they jump randomly and are more likely to jump at you than away from you.
 It is believed this is due to how they see.
 Their vision is such that it appears to them they are moving away from it’s predator but in fact they are moving towards it.
 Some people speculate this has lead the species to appear to be attacking which in turn chases away would-be predators.
 Whatever the reason, keep in mind they cannot bite or sting.
 Even still, having a large unusual insect jumping at you will probably feel disconcerting.

 Another problem with letting spider cricket populations going unchecked is that they can cause a lot of damage to fabric.
 They love to eat both synthetic and man made material including rugs, furniture, books, canvas, clothing, boxes, linen, drapery, and just about anything we have in our living area.
 This can lead to damage which looks like some type of moth.
 Because this cricket is rather large and meaty, mice and rats are fond of them.
 Many times rats and mice will take advantage of populations which are active in your home.
 This could lead to rat and mouse infestations as well and will require more even pest control!
 Because of the problems associated with letting cave crickets live in your home, it is wise to take action to stop such infestations.